tsunami416604/azure-docs.hu-hu/articles/active-directory/develop/quickstart-v2-javascript-auth-code.md

 > [!div renderon="docs"]
 >
-> Ezután továbbra is ugyanabban a mappában szerkessze a *graphConfig. js* fájlt, és frissítse `graphMeEndpoint` az `graphMailEndpoint` objektumot és az értékeket `apiConfig` .
+> Ezután továbbra is ugyanabban a mappában szerkessze a *graphConfig.js* fájlt, és frissítse `graphMeEndpoint` az `graphMailEndpoint` objektumot és az értékeket `apiConfig` .
 >
 > ```javascript
 >   // Add here the endpoints for MS Graph API services you would like to use.